cvennevik/slay-the-spire-solver/README.md

 # Slay the Spire Solver
 A WIP tool for finding the best possible actions in Slay the Spire fights.

-This README was last updated May 21st, 2022.
+This README was last updated May 28th, 2022.

+## About the project

+### Is this open source?
+Yes!
+The source code is licensed under the MIT license.
+You're free to fork the repository and use it as you like.

+Do note that this is a personal hobby project, and I will not be accepting any pull requests.
+It's not _that_ kind of open source. :)

-## Why?
+### Why?
 This is one of those "side projects" I've been told programmers do for fun.

 A list of reasons: